 Some links in this post may be affiliate links

-Ficus elastica (Rubber Plants) thrive in bright light with some direct sunlight, average warmth, humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Ficus elastica (Rubber Plant) thrives in bright light with some sunlight, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

-Ficus elastica also called Rubber Fig, Rubber Tree, Rubber Bush, Indian Rubber Tree or Indian Rubber Bush is one of the popular bold statement plants on accounts of its large size, decorative leaves and ability to easily adapts to indoor growing conditions.
+Rubber Plant also called Rubber Fig, Rubber Tree, Rubber Bush, Indian Rubber Tree or Indian Rubber Bush is one of the bold statement plants on accounts of its large size, decorative leaves and ability to adapt to indoor growing conditions.

 Ficus varieties of earlier days had narrow, drooping leaves and a rather fussy nature but it has been replaced by a number of larger leaved varieties.